Fast-moving consumer goods

 Fast-moving consumer goods (FMCG) are products that are sold quickly and at a relatively low cost.
 Examples include non-durable household goods such as packaged foods, beverages, toiletries, candies, cosmetics, over-the-counter drugs, dry goods, and other consumables.

 Fast-moving consumer goods have a high inventory turnover and are contrasted with specialty items, which have lower sales and higher inventory holding costs.
 Many retailers carry only FMCGs, particularly hypermarkets, big box stores, and warehouse club stores.
 Small convenience stores also stock fast-moving goods; the limited shelf space is filled with higher-turnover items.

 Terminology

-They are also known as consumer packaged goods (CPG) or convenience goods.
+The term FMCG is often used interchangeably with the term consumer packaged goods (CPG), but strictly speaking, FMCG is a subset of CPG.
+CPGs sell frequently, and include clothing (especially basics such as socks), beauty products, and other household products.
+FMCGs are a subset of CPGs: FMCGs such as beverages and toiletries sell faster than the other CPGs such as clothing.

 Characteristics

 The following are the main characteristics of FMCGs: